andrexandre/42pdf_downloader/README.md

 ## Future Goals
 - ~Ability to download subjects from 42~
 - ~Choose which subject to download~
+- ~Occasional db update with new pdfs~
 - Catalog subjects into categories (e.g., C and C++ modules)
-- Occasional updates with new subjects
 - Compatibility with all types of PDFs